tigerlcl/llm-sketch/README.md

 # Topic: LLM-powered Tabular Data Imputation

+> Remark: Repo served as a project demonstration for Course DSAA5002, Spring Term 24 @HKUST-GZ.
+More comprehensive studies will be updated in future work.

 ## Keywords
 Data Preprocessing, Large Language Models, Tabular Data, Data Imputation

-## Objectives
+## Introduction
 This project is to impute missing values in tabular data using LLM.
-We acknowledge that the data cleaning takes up a lot of time in a data science project and LLM can be a good solution attributed to its ability to in-contextual learning and prompt engineering.
+We acknowledge that data cleaning takes up a lot of time in a data science project and LLM can be a good solution attributed to its ability to in-contextual learning and prompt engineering.
 Therefore, we will explore the LLM as a tool for tabular data cleanup.
 To begin with, we will focus on the missing value imputation task, which is a common issue among tables.
-Meanwhile, this project served as a project for my course 5002, Spring 24 @HKUST-GZ.
+We examined three different techniques, which are prompt-free, Chain-of-Thoughts Prompting, and a combination of LLM planning and coding(ours), on solving imputation tasks.

+The experiments ran on two domain datasets: flight + supermarkets.
+For each dataset, there are some missing values on certain column fields.
+LLM tends to extract the potential relationship that connects the missing field with other known field values to derive the final answer.
+In conclusion, the prompt-free and CoT prompting achieved good performance on the imputation task but less extendibility due to a tailor-made solution on each missing value cell.
+Instead, our approach combined with fix planning and coding so that we can have an executable code eventually, which is portable to maintain or scale up.

 ## Framework
 ![framework](./misc/framework.png)